Melanoma only rarely occurs in children but occurs in all other age groups.

 1 in 25 males and 1 in 30 females in our region will suffer from Melanoma.

 Risk factors for Melanoma include; a large number of moles; fair skin; a tendency to sunburn easily; family history of Melanoma; excessive sun exposure under the age of 15.

 Solariums, sun lamps & sun beds emit harmful UV rays that damage your skin and can cause melanoma.

-- One in two Australians will develop some form of skin cancer during their lifetime.
+Two in three Australians will develop some form of skin cancer during their lifetime.
 Each year about 3,000 people in NSW are diagnosed with melanoma.

-- Melanoma is the most common cancer in males aged 25 to 54 and in females aged 15 to 29 years.
-It is the second most common cancer in women 30 to 54 years of age.
+Melanoma is the most common cancer in the 15-39 age group.
 While in the overall Australian population melanoma ranks as the third most common cancer.